 More and more records are being digitized and made available online now than ever before.
 Many organizations are digitizing records, and then crowdsourcing the transcription and indexing to regular people like us.

-GRIVA Transcribes, held 10am-noon the first Saturday of every month in the upper cafe at the John Rolfe Commons Publix, brings together GRIVA genealogists interested in helping with these transcribing and indexing projects.
+GRIVA Transcribes, held occasionally in the upper cafe at the John Rolfe Commons Publix, brings together GRIVA genealogists interested in helping with these transcribing and indexing projects.
 Together, we can help make those records searchable and findable for everyone.

 Here are a few projects you can work on with fellow genealogists or even just at home in your bunny slippers.

 Making History: Transcribe – various historic documents from the Library of Virginia

 Virginia Chronicle from the Library of Virginia is a historical archive of Virginia newspapers, and it is digitized and searchable.
 The newspapers were made searchable by software, using Optical Character Recognition (OCR).
 This software does an amazing job of reading the digital copies of the newspapers and turning them into searchable text, but it does get things wrong.
 Virginia Chronicle invites us to correct the OCR errors.
 Explore Virginia Chronicle‘s collection, pick a paper and an issue, and correct the text so that you and your fellow researchers will better be able to find information.

 Collections available for transcription include personal papers, postcards and school records depicting life in the German Democratic Republic, legal documents from early America, and more.

 FamilySearch has digitized a lot more records than are currently searchable in its indexes.
 Help do some of that indexing!
 Choose a Virginia project, or from any other state, or country!
 Learn more at https://www.familysearch.org/indexing/